 I'm building an exhibit about 400 years of art about slime molds.
 Now You See It!
-The Slime Mold Revelation will live at Seattle's Center for Urban Horticulture in Fall, 2015.
+The Slime Mold Revelation will be on view at Seattle's Center for Urban Horticulture in Fall, 2015.
 Come party in the CUH library on September 18th (my birthday!)

 Here are some images of the exhibit's conception, gestation, and installation.

 First, I should explain that I've been immersed in slime molds for the past few years.
-I'm illustrating a field guide for world-renowned slime mold researcher Dr. Stephen L. Stephenson, at the University of Arkansas.
-His writing and my images are very close to being done!
+I'm making illustrations for world-renowned slime mold researcher Dr. Stephen L. Stephenson, at the University of Arkansas.

 Second, you'll want to know more about slime molds.
 Slime molds are the golden spore-filled blobs that appeared in your lawn overnight.
 They're the iridescent millimeter-tall corndog-looking things on your houseplant.
 The tiny parfait-cups and elaborate orange pretzels you stepped on in the woods.
-Slime molds are one-celled bacteria-eating protists, traveling the soils of every continent.
+Slime molds are one-celled, bacteria-eating protists that travel the detritus of every continent.

 So if they're so small and sparkly, Why the gross name?
 Slime molds begin their life as a fluid, pulsating, traveling, multinucleate cell called a plasmodium, like the cardboard one Todd is holding.
 Plasmodia can grow to be many feet long -- but still, they're just one cell.